 Terms & Conditions

-First Aid Pro Perth’s mission is to deliver quality training assessment that meets the needs of learners and industry.
+First Aid Pro’s mission is to deliver quality training assessment that meets the needs of learners and industry.

 Our expectation of you

 - To contribute to learning in a harmonious and positive manner irrespective of gender, race, sexual preference, political affiliation, marital status, disability or religious belief.

 - To comply with the rules and regulations of First Aid Pro.

 - To be honest and respectful, which includes not falsifying work or information and not conducting yourself in any way that may cause injury or offence to others.